 A couple of years later in 2007 my father died from Parkinson's Disease.
 I decided to go back to university to study a science degree in physics, mathematics and computing so I would not become despondent.
 During this time studying I met Australian-born NASA astronaut Dr Andy Thomas in Brisbane, then the next year in 2011 I flew to Sydney to meet first moon walker Neil Armstrong and managed to shake his hand while he was leaving the Sydney Convention Centre, where the attendees had paid $500 per seat to raise funds for CPA Australia.
 Neil's father worked as an auditor for the Ohio State Government.
 It was an immense honour to meet the man himself that I will remember for the rest of my life.
 Neil died at age 82 a year to the day after the Sydney event.

 I took my first trip overseas to Auckland, then returned to start my new small business teaching computer literacy to Toowoomba's senior population.
-Since I have had this business I have bought a new car, travelled to Perth, Adelaide, Melbourne and Sydney and am planning future trips to Tasmania, Canada, Norway to see the Northern Lights, and Sokol Airbase, a Russian air force base near Nizhny Novgorod, east of Moscow to fly to the edge of space in a Mikoyan MiG-29 (Fulcrum) fighter jet.
+Since I have had this business I have bought a new car, travelled to Perth, Adelaide, Melbourne and Sydney and am planning future trips to Antarctica, Canada, Norway to see the Northern Lights, and Sokol Airbase, a Russian air force base near Nizhny Novgorod, east of Moscow to fly to the edge of space in a Mikoyan MiG-29 (Fulcrum) fighter jet.
 Something for an adrenaline rush.